OrPolyzos/spring-web-initializr-plugin/readme.md

     <version>1.0.0</version>
 </dependency>
 ```

+## Release History
+* <strong>1.0.0</strong>
+    * Adds support for Maven
+    * Adds support for spring-boot-starter-web
+    * Adds support for spring-boot-starter-data-jpa
+    * Adds support for spring-boot-starter-freemarker

 ## Description
 Swip will generate all the code required for a functional WebApp based on your domain classes.